 The Olympic Peninsula Loop is a spectacular way to see the natural beauty and wildlife of Washington State.
 This scenic drive, which defines the perimeter of the Olympic National Park, is over 300 miles of mountains, rainforests, wildlife, waterfalls, and viewpoints to explore from start to finish.

 Seabrook is the perfect coastal retreat location on the Washington Coast before heading out on the loop!
-Browse more than 270 vacation rental homes available year-round from quaint cabins to 4+ bedroom oceanfront homes.
+Browse more than 270 vacation rental homes available year-round from quaint cabins to 4+ bedroom oceanfront homes, a great alternative to an Airbnb where you have access to all of Seabrook’s town amenities.
 You can spend time resting and recuperating or you can find adventure all around Seabrook, too, with the wide open beaches, mountain biking and hiking trails, and all sorts of town amenities to stay active including an indoor swimming pool and fitness center.
 You also don’t have to leave your four-legged adventure buddy behind when you stay in Seabrook with more than 170 dog friendly rentals available!

 You can catch the loop at Highway 101 in Hoquiam for a daytrip from Seabrook or begin at Highway 101 in Olympia and head north around the loop or west to experience a slice of the loop.
 However you choose to do the Olympic Peninsula Loop, following are some of standout things to see within a trip to and/or from Seabrook: